xawellington/eeee346-s24-hw7/README.md

 ```
 Set a key to the member primer
-For each character in the message and the key:
+For each character in the message and each character in the key (they share the same index):
   If the message character is valid (A-Z):
     Subtract the key character from the message character
     Take this value mod 26
     Reconvert the number to ASCII Code (by adding 65 or 'A')
     If the corresponding code is a number less than 65 or 'A':
       Add 26 to the code
-    Add the code for this iteration to decoded message (concat)
+    Add (concat) this code to decoded message
-    Add the code for this iteration to the key
+    Add (concat) this code to the key
-    * Note: if the input message character is a white space (' '), the code for this iteration should be a white space
+    * Note: if the input message character is a white space (' '), the code for this iteration is a white space
   Else:
     return False
 Store the decoded message in the member decoded